nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL return an `Appointment` resource that conform to the `gpconnect-appointment-1` profile.
 - SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned `Appointment` resource.
 - SHALL include the `versionId` of the current version of the `Appointment` resource.
 - SHALL have updated the appointment in accordance with the details supplied in the request.
+For example, the received `reason` element will replace the existing element.
+I.e. where the existing element contained only `reason.text`, and the received element contained only `reason.coding`, then the resultant `reason` element would contain only the `reason.coding` sub-element.

 ```json
 {